 At this point everything jumps back to where it belongs because the text now flows "through" the picture.
 This makes it easy to decide if you want to move the picture to the next page manually or keep it where it is.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (4266) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (4266) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Problems Pasting Large Pictures.

 Author Bio